 "It’s stressful.
 It really is.
 I don’t want to be out here like this.
 I try every day," she said in a recent interview outside her hotel room.
 She began to cry.

-"I don’t know where it might take me and my kids the next day or the next week," she said, adding the 90-day policy is unfair.
+"I don’t know where it might take me and my kids the next day or the next week," she said, adding that the 90-day policy is unfair.

 WHRO has spoken to other people in a similar position.

-Markeeda Jones, her mother and three of her children lived in a Norfolk hotel room for about four weeks before she lost her job as a private school janitor due to the pandemic.
+Markeeda Jones, her disabled mother and three of her children lived in a Norfolk hotel room for about four weeks before she lost her job as a private school janitor due to the pandemic.

 ‘I Made A Mistake’

 The 90-day clause is the product of a negotiated compromise between housing advocates, the hotel industry and other stakeholders in 2012.
-And Marra, the advocate with the Virginia Poverty Law Center, was one of the central figures in the agreement.
+Marra, the housing advocate with the Virginia Poverty Law Center, was one of the central figures in the agreement.